ComputerNetworks-UFRGS/Aedes_Detector_Smartphone_App_Paper/README.md

 ## Disclaimer

 This is the repository for the paper "Acoustic Identification of Ae. aegypti Mosquitoes using Smartphone Apps and Residual Convolutional Neural Networks" (https://arxiv.org/abs/2306.10091).
-Kindly note that this paper is currently under review.
+Kindly note that this paper is currently under submission for peer review.
 This repo will be updated as soon as the review process is completed.

 ## Paper Details